-These days, I have been helping a record number of people plan to either renounce their US citizenship or determine that they do not need to renounce because they can create a different plan to reduce their tax bill.
+We have helped more than 1,500+ clients plan to either renounce their US citizenship or determine that they do not need to renounce because they can create a different plan to reduce their tax bill.

 The Increasing Number of Renunciations

-Prior to 2009, renunciation levels had stayed under roughly 750 people per year or much, much less.
-The high came in 2005 with 762 renunciations, followed by a low of 268 in 2006.
+Before 2009, renunciation levels had stayed under roughly 750 people per year or much less.
+A high came in 2005 with 762 renunciations, followed by a low of 268 in 2006.
 However, just a few years down the road, the renunciation rate more than doubled from the 742 renunciations in 2009 to over 1,500 in 2010.

 And the number of people choosing to renounce has only continued to go up since then.
-By 2013, the rate had doubled once again with almost 3000 people choosing to give up their US citizenship.
-Then, just from 2015 to 2016, there was a 26% increase in renunciations with 4,279 cases jumping to 5,409 in just one year.
+By 2013, the rate had doubled once again, with almost 3,000 people choosing to give up their US citizenship.
+Then, from 2015 to 2016, there was a 26% increase in renunciations, with 4,279 cases jumping to 5,409 in just one year.

 The list of those who have renounced in the past includes everyone from T.S.
 Eliot to Princess Elizabeth of Yugoslavia.
 There are many famous faces in the ranks of former US citizens, including historical figures like W.E.B.
 Du Bois, actors like Jet Lee, athletes like Quincy Adams, scientists like Robert Brout, politicians like Boris Johnson, and even the best chess mind to ever live, Bobby Fischer.

 Famous or not, those who have chosen to renounce still compose a very small group of the overall population of the United States.
 And, with more than a million people immigrating to the United States each year, it’s not like those who renounce are making a considerable dent in the US taxpayer basis.
-Renunciation may have gone from 268 people in 2006 to 5,409 in 2016, but that’s still just 5,409 people in a country of over 300 million.
+Renunciation may have gone from 268 people in 2006 to 6,705 in 2020, but that’s still just a tiny percentage of people in a country of over 330 million.